 What’s more, the longer your home is up for sale, the more buyers may suspect that something is wrong with the home, its price, or the market in general.

-Realtor® Monica Rivera of Downey, California, recommends working with an agent who understands the fine art of negotiation so they can create a sense of urgency and scarcity that will help your home sell quickly.
+Realtor® Monica Rivera of Downey, California, recommended working with an agent who understands the fine art of negotiation so they can create a sense of urgency and scarcity that will help your home sell quickly.
 She shared some practices many sellers don’t realize.

 “Price strategically to create a bidding-war-type situation and leverage the hidden agent remarks that only we can see on the back end of the Multiple Listing Service,” Rivera said.
 “Too many agents leave this blank when it can be used to inform other Realtors® that offers are due on a specific day, creating a sense of urgency.
 And when multiple offers are received, rather than simply accept the highest-priced offer, always counter the top three to five offers.”